-But what is some more specific, concrete advice to help your profile stand out?
-Let’s take a look at some of the major points:
+But what is some more specific advice to help your profile stand out?

 - Headline – Lead with something captivating and original.
-Assuage the pain points of your buyer persona, but don’t forget to include relevant keywords and hashtags to make your profile stand out in searches.
+Massage the pain points of your prospect, but don’t forget to include relevant keywords and hashtags so your profile stands out in searches.

-- Video – LinkedIn loves video, and adding one in place of your profile picture is the quickest way to show there’s a real person on your side of the screen.
+- Video – LinkedIn loves video.
+Adding one in place of your profile picture is the quickest way to show there’s a real person on your side of the screen.

-- Voice pronunciation of name – This is a popular feature and another dimension of authenticity (and effort, frankly) you can add to make your profile even more uniquely yours.
+- Voice pronunciation of your name – This is a popular feature and another dimension of authenticity you can add to make your profile even more uniquely yours.

 - Adjust your settings – Be sure to double-check under the Visibility tab that your profile is as public and as visible as possible.

-- Complete your profile – This probably goes without saying, but follow LinkedIn’s path to complete your profile for best results.
+- Complete your profile – This probably goes without saying, but follow LinkedIn’s path to complete your profile.
 If you don’t use video, a professional profile pic is a must.
 Also, don’t neglect to fill out any job descriptions, skills, and endorsements that will help do the selling for you.

 Expand Your Network On LinkedIn

 First, no sales team who intends to use LinkedIn is complete without LinkedIn Sales Navigator.
-This invaluable tool is the foundation of prospecting on LinkedIn.
-We’ll get into specifics a bit later, but for now, understand that it is essential.
+This invaluable account-based selling tool is the foundation of prospecting on LinkedIn.

 LinkedIn has cracked down significantly on connection spamming.
-Simply sending hundreds of invites (with or without a note) to entire departments within a company won’t do the trick anymore.
+Sending hundreds of invites to entire departments within a company won’t do the trick anymore.